-Nick Dunn is Professor of Urban Design at ImaginationLancaster and Research Director of the Lancaster Institute for the Contemporary Arts at Lancaster University.
+Nick Dunn is Executive Director of ImaginationLancaster where he is also Professor of Urban Design.
 He is Associate Director of the Institute for Social Futures, where he also leads research in the Future of Cities and Urbanism.
 His work responds to the contemporary city as a series of systems, flows and processes, and is explored through experimentation and discourse addressing the nature of urban space: its perception, demarcation and appropriation.
 His work for the UK Government Office for Science and projects such as the EPSRC-funded Liveable Cities contributes to the wider discourse surrounding the current characteristics and potential future scenarios of the urban landscape in a range of contexts.
 In particular, he is interested in why and how (maybe even where and when) we design, rather than what we design.
 He has published numerous books related to architecture and urbanism and his papers have been published and presented internationally and collaborative creative work exhibited across the UK, China and the Ukraine.